edufonseca/icassp19/README.md

   - `CCE_outlier_origin`: CCE_outlier applied selectively based on data origin*
   - `bootstrapping_origin`: L_soft loss applied selectively based on data origin*

-*The selecitve application of the loss functions makes sense when training with the entire train set, ie `ctrl.train_data: all ` (see paper).
+*The selective application of the loss functions makes sense when training with the entire train set (that is, considering clean and noisy data), ie `ctrl.train_data: all ` (see paper).

 The rest of the parameters should be rather intuitive.

-NOTE: the absolute path where to place the dataset must be defined in `main.py` line 106.
-For example `‘../dataset/’`.

 #### (2) Execute the code by: